Being a manager is no walk in the park. 🏃♂️

-All in all, a great manager should be approachable and open to dialogue, yet maintain his or her professionalism and authority.
+All in all, a great manager should be approachable and open to dialogue, yet maintain their professionalism and authority.

-Check out this blog post for more advice on this: How to Balance1 Between Being a Buddy and a Boss
+Check out this blog post for more advice on this: Ten Ways To Navigate The Line Between Being A Boss And A Friend.

 4) Copying others.